jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

   .. code-block:: python

     AssertionError: "wake_time: 31/12/99 01:00 is earlier than sleep_time: 31/12/99 02:00" does not match ""
-    AssertionError: "wake_time: 31/12/99 01:00 is earlier than sleep_time: 31/12/99 02:00" does not match ""

-  the message in the ValueError_ does not match the expectation of the tests
+  the message in the ValueError_ does not match the expectation of the test

 * I copy the message from the terminal then add it to the ValueError_